armory/documentation/_operator_reference/canary.md

         - `profileName`: The profile name to use when resolving AWS credentials.
 Typically found in ~/.aws/credentials (Default: default).
         - `endpoint`: The endpoint used to reach the service implementing the AWS api.
 Typical use is with Minio.
         - `accessKeyId`: The default access key used to communicate with AWS.
         - `secretAccessKey`: The secret key used to communicate with AWS.
+Supports encrypted value.
         - `supportedTypes`: One of: `METRICS_STORE`, `METRICS_STORE`, `OBJECT_STORE`
             - METRICS_STORE
             - CONFIGURATION_STORE